 Dr. Day currently teaches courses in the areas of Curriculum and Instructional Leadership.
 Dr. Day has developed and taught an Instructional Design course online in the Master Teacher Leadership program for the last ten years.

-Dr. Denise Bockmier-Sommers was recently granted tenure and promoted to Associate Professor for the Department of Human Services.
+Dr. Denise Bockmier-Sommers is a tenured Associate Professor for the Department of Human Services.
 Dr. Bockmier-Sommers teaches in the Social Service Administration Concentration and has been with UIS since 2007.
 Most recently, Dr. Bockmier-Sommers created the Leadership Human Services Scholarship for SSA students.
 Read more about Dr. Bockmier-Sommers.

 Faculty Training, Publications, and Presentations